 Why does the IRS require these distributions?
 It's straightforward - they need to ensure they get their tax.
 In the event that this standard didn't exist, individuals could live off other pay and never pay tax on their retirement investment returns.
 So, that cash could be left to family or companions as an inheritance without the IRS getting any taxes from you.

 What types of retirement accounts have RMDs?
 Qualified retirement accounts such as IRA accounts, 401(k)s, 457 plans and other tax-deferred retirement savings plans like a TSP, 403(b), TSA, SEP, or SIMPLE IRA plan require withdrawals in retirement.

-When do I need to begin withdrawals?
-For most accounts, you should take your first distribution by April 1 of the year following the calendar year in which you turn 72.
-If you retire after 72, you must withdraw your first RMD from your 401(k), profit-sharing, 403(b), or other defined contribution plan by April 1 of the year following the calendar year that you retire.
+When do I have to start taking distributions?
+For most accounts, you must take your first distribution by April 1 of the year following the calendar year in which you reach age 72.
+If you retire after that age, you must take your first RMD from your 401(k), profit-sharing, 403(b), or other defined contribution plan by April 1 of the year following the calendar year in which you retire.